-If the definition of optimized supply chain is "getting your customers what they want, when they want it - and spending as little money as possible getting that done" (and we believe that is the core definition of optimized supply chain) - then lean manufacturing is an invaluable tool in accomplishing that.
+If the definition of an optimized supply chain is "getting your customers what they want, when they want it—and spending as little money as possible getting that done" (and we believe that is the core definition of optimized supply chain)—then lean manufacturing is an invaluable tool in accomplishing that.

 Optimize Your Supply Chain

 Lean manufacturing is as important today (and will be tomorrow) as it was when it was conceived.
-Companies today - now more than ever - are looking to their supply chains to find cost savings.
+Companies today—now more than ever—are looking to their supply chains to find cost savings.
 Those cost savings can be found by negotiating purchase prices with suppliers, but they can also be found in process optimization.
-If through the lean process of waste reduction, you can drive manufacturing cycle times down or reduce scrap - you're saving your company money beyond basic cost of goods reduction.
+If through the lean process of waste reduction, you can drive manufacturing cycle times down or reduce scrap—you're saving your company money beyond the basic cost of goods reduction.

 If QRM is right for you and your company, using QRM as an adjunct to your lean manufacturing program, will help reduce costs across multiple functions, eliminate waste from your production processes, drive customer service levels higher and result in a higher level of financial goal achievement.